truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

   -->

 * systemd-nspawn containers ([Sandboxes]({{< relref "/SCALE/SCALETutorials/Apps/Sandboxes.md" >}})) are added as an unsupported community feature so that an advanced containerization user can deploy custom software in persistent containers.

-* An unsupported [development mode]({{< relref "DeveloperMode.md" >}}) is added to the base system.
-  Enabling this puts the system in an unsupported state and allows customization of the operating system.

 * Linux kernel is updated to 6.6 ([NAS-123465](https://ixsystems.atlassian.net/browse/NAS-123465)).